How to secure a Christmas tree to a vehicle properly - NewsBreak

 NEW YORK (WWTI) — AAA is urging drivers who are transporting Christmas trees this year to use caution and make sure they are following the proper techniques to avoid damage to their vehicles or other drivers.

-If a tree isn’t properly secured during transport, it can cause vehicle damage or fly off or out of the vehicle, becoming a danger to other drivers.2022 Holiday Stories
+If a tree isn’t properly secured during transport, it can cause vehicle damage or fly off or out of the vehicle, becoming a danger to other drivers.

 More than 40% of Americans planning to purchase a real Christmas tree would transport the tree using unsafe methods, according to research from AAA .
 AAA says of the 44%, 20% would tie the tree to the roof of their vehicle without using a roof rack and 24% planned to place the tree in the bed of their truck unsecured.